For Library content, we recommend using links to Library Search records to share resources on Moodle in most circumstances.

 Paste the URL that you have just copied to the clipboard into the appropriate URL field in the Moodle resource that you are creating.

-Note: If you are not ready to create the resource on Moodle but need a place to put the link in the meantime, then use Notepad or another plain text editor - but do not use MS Word.
-When you copy a link from a MS Word document it adds formatting that corrupts the link so it will not work properly when you paste it in to Moodle!
+Note: If you are not ready to create the resource on Moodle but need a place to put the link in the meantime, then use Notepad or another plain text editor.
+If you want to use Word, make sure to use Ctrl+Shift+V to enable the link to copy and paste as a plain link, with no additional formatting.

 The Library recommends linking to Library Search for access to our e-book content.
 This is because, for students who are not on campus or signed in to Birmingham Newman systems, using links to external platforms is not always as straightforward as it may appear, and students will end up having to go through extra steps in any case.
 Furthermore, any URLs on external platforms are not in the control of the Library and we may not be able to give you notice if content is changed or moved and the links break.